amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/GettingStarted.md

 - Ensure you have your **Meraki API key** ready.

 Follow these steps to get uplink addresses for specific devices:
 1. Send a GET request to the `/organizations/:organizationId/devices/uplinks/addresses/byDevice` endpoint to retrieve uplink information.
+For more information, see [Get organization devices uplink addresses by device](##!get-organization-devices-uplinks-addresses-by-device)
-2. Use the following formats for GET requests:
+2. Include serials[] query parameters for the devices.
+Use the following formats for GET requests:
    - For a single device:
      ```
      GET /organizations/:organizationId/devices/uplinks/addresses/byDevice?serials[]={serial}